Degrees Offered & Graduation Requirements

 Denison University offers Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Fine Arts (BFA) degrees.
 To be a candidate for a Denison degree, a student must do the following:

 - Major in an area - either in a department, a program, or an individually designed program;

 - A student earning a BA degree may have no more than 56 hours from the major field (14 courses) count toward the 127 hours required for graduation.
 Required cognates would not be included in this “56 Hour” rule.
 Interdepartmental BA degrees may require no more than 68 hours (17 courses).

-Denison reserves the right not to award a student a degree if serious violations of the Code of Student Conduct have been alleged against that student or if charges exist against that student that cannot be adjudicated prior to commencement exercises.
+Denison reserves the right to not award a student a degree if serious violations of the Code of Student Conduct have been alleged against that student or if charges exist against that student that cannot be adjudicated prior to commencement exercises.
 For the present purpose, “serious violations” are those that normally could result in suspension or expulsion.
-At the discretion of the Vice President for Student Development or the Provost, a student facing allegations or charges of academic dishonesty may be permitted to participate in commencement exercises, except that student would not receive a diploma or be considered a graduate of Denison.
+At the discretion of the Vice President for Student Development or the Provost, a student facing allegations or charges of academic dishonesty may be permitted to participate in commencement exercises, however, the student would not receive a diploma or be considered a graduate of Denison.
 A valid diploma would be sent when all serious conduct matters have been resolved, and the student is deemed eligible to receive a degree from Denison.

 Please note that qualifications and further clarification of these requirements appear in various following sections.